Church Synthesis on Register Automata over Linearly Ordered Data Domains: Conclusion

-An important future direction is to consider logical formalisms instead of automata to describe specifications in a more declarative and high-level manner.
-Data-word first-order logics~\cite{BMSSD06,DBLP:journals/corr/abs-1110-1439} have been studied with respect to the satisfiability problem but when used as specification languages for synthesis, only few results are known.
-For slightly different contexts, see for example~\cite{DBLP:conf/fossacs/BerardBLS20} for parameterized synthesis and~\cite{DBLP:journals/lmcs/FigueiraMP20} for games with temporal specifications and data.
+Another important future direction is to consider logical formalisms instead of automata to describe specifications in a more declarative and high-level manner.
+Data word first-order logics~\cite{BMSSD06,DBLP:journals/corr/abs-1110-1439} have been studied with respect to the satisfiability problem but when used as specification languages for synthesis, only few results are known.
+The first steps in this direction were done in~\cite{DBLP:journals/lmcs/FigueiraMP20,BP22} for Constraint LTL on $(\bbZ,\leq)$; see also \cite{DQ23} for an overview of nonemptiness of constraint tree automata; and see~\cite{DBLP:conf/fossacs/BerardBLS20} for a slightly different context of parameterised synthesis.